-- 1. Shareholders' rights
+- 1. Rights of Shareholders

-- 2. Equal treatment to all shareholders
+- 2. Equitable Treatment of Shareholders

-- 3. Stakeholders' role
+- 3. Roles of Shareholders

-- 4. Information disclosure and transparency
+- 4. Disclosure and Transparency

-- 5. The Board of Directors' responsibilities
+- 5. Board Responsibilities

 The Board of Directors has requested Directors to review the works, problems, and all difficulties in the past years, by having them perform self-evaluation tasks, so that the result of evaluation can be used to analyze the director performance and use all recommendation for future improvement.
 Moreover, the Board of Directors has promoted and supported the Directors to develop knowledge by attending the Directors training course at the Thailand Institute of Directors (IOD) or stock exchange of Thailand or other related business units to increase knowledge and to allow chances in exchange of experience with Directors from other listed companies.